-Vicodin (the brand name for hydrocodone) is the most prescribed opioid painkiller in the United States, despite its true addictive nature and high potential for abuse.
+Vicodin (hydrocodone) is one of the most prescribed opioid painkillers in the United States, despite its true addictive nature and high potential for abuse.
 Vicodin addiction is a serious condition that could be a precursor to a deadly overdose or other medical complications.
-The good news is that treatment programs for Vicodin dependency have a high rate of success for those who are truly committed to recovery, and the odds are more favorable if treatment begins immediately after a diagnosis has been made.
+The good news is that treatment for Vicodin addiction has a high rate of success for those who are truly committed to recovery, and the odds are more favorable if treatment begins immediately after a diagnosis has been made.

 What Is Vicodin Addiction?

-Vicodin is the brand name for the opioid medication hydrocodone, a painkiller generally prescribed as a remedy for the symptoms of moderate to moderately severe pain.
+Vicodin is a brand name for the opioid medication hydrocodone, a painkiller generally prescribed as a remedy for the symptoms of moderate to moderately severe pain.

 In the late 1990s and early 2000s, Vicodin prescriptions were written in high volume by physicians who considered the drug relatively benign.
 But Vicodin is not as harmless as first believed: like other opioid pain medications it is can be highly addictive when abused, either by people with prescriptions, those self-medicating for pain, or those who use Vicodin recreationally for its euphoric effects.

 To more accurately reflect reality, in 2014 the U.S. Drug Enforcement Agency reclassified hydrocodone as a Schedule II drug, meaning it has a high potential for abuse and dependency and should only be prescribed with caution.